CLS-project/PKDGRAV3/docs/analysis.rst

 --------------------------

 The code can measure the power spectrum P(k) of a periodic simulation.
-It uses grid interlacing and high order mass assignment as described in :cite:p:`2016MNRAS.460.3624S`.
+It uses grid interlacing (see :cite:t:`HockneyEastwood1988`, section 7-8 "Interlacing") and high order mass assignment (see :cite:t:`2016MNRAS.460.3624S`).

 Parameters
 ==========